 1) It´s sexy

 Let´s face it, if you´re a simple monolinguist, then somebody speaking in another language is impressive.
-Maybe they suddenly answer the phone in German or see a foreign friend and start speaking in different language, and this will no doubt have a knee-weakening effect on you – regardless of the person’s gender.
+Maybe they suddenly answer the phone in German or see a foreign friend and start speaking in a different language, and this will no doubt have a knee-weakening effect on you – regardless of the person’s gender.

 2) Polyglots are smarter